mohitkataria-25/AI-ML-Portfolio/used-cars-price-prediction/README.md

 # Used Cars Price Prediction — End-to-End ML Pipeline

-An end-to-end machine learning system that predicts used car prices using classical models and a neural network.
+An end-to-end machine learning system that predicts used car prices using classical tree-based models (primary) and an optional neural network baseline.
 This project demonstrates **modular ML architecture**, **clean engineering practices**, **hyperparameter tuning**, and a **production-like inference pipeline**.

 ---